adobebc/web-apps-sdk/samples/bc-orders-app/README.md

 + git clone `https://github.com/adobebc/web-apps-sdk.git`
 + cd `samples/bc-orders-app/`
-+ copy the `Layouts` folder on your site using sftp.
-+ copy the `bc-orders-app` folder on your site using sftp.
 + copy the `\_System` folder on your site using sftp.

 ## What’s included